 Most people will have used cloud computing in one form or another.
 If you have an email account with Gmail, Yahoo!
 Mail or Hotmail then you have experience of using a front end of cloud computing.
 At the back end of the system are the various computers, servers and data storage systems that create the “cloud” of computing services which are hidden from the end user.

-Now, let’s explore the 7 cloud management tools at hand.
-For each title we have compiled its own portal page, a full description with an in-depth analysis of its features, together with links to relevant resources and reviews.
+Let’s explore the 6 cloud management tools at hand.
+For each title we have compiled its own portal page, a full description with an in-depth analysis of its features, together with links to relevant resources.

 |Cloud Management Tools|